Engee documentation

 if (winner === 'draw') {

-resultText = 'Draw!'
+resultText = 'Draw!';

 } else if (winner === 'player') {

-resultText = 'You win this round!';
+resultText = 'You have won this round!';

 } else {

-resultText = 'Robot won this round!'
+resultText = 'The robot has won this round!';

 }